February 22, 2017

 According to Jerry (Gerald) Weinberg, a renowned computer scientist and testing expert, “If you are not learning something new each day, you are not testing”.
 Well, this statement holds true especially when the technology, agile and devops methodologies are advancing rapidly while accelerated development and continuous deployments are getting more complex, making testing a critical activity.
 This demands more deliberation on the part of testers to do the job right.

 Hence, learning new things and advancing in the technical skills becomes inevitable to keep up with the trends and avoid becoming obsolete.
 In that, every tester needs to be able to do a variety of things such as probing into requirements, asking more questions, comprehending product information, communicating with the clients, etc. to remain competitive and relevant.

-So, given the importance of staying on the leading edge of the software testing profession, here are the 15 skills every software tester should master in 2017.
+So, given the importance of staying on the leading edge of the software testing profession, here are the 15 skills every software tester should be mastered in.

 1. DevOps & Agile Methodology

 With the pressing demand to meet delivery deadlines, testers need to learn Agile & DevOps methodology due to the fact it promotes collaborative and iterative working models.
 While Agile methodology imparts speed to the test project, DevOps helps with cross-functional teamwork right from the development, analysis, and QA which yields high-quality end product at a faster time-to-market.
 Moreover, learning these methodologies removes the role rigidity and silos, allowing teams to pay close attention to phase-wise development and continuous releases.